uwindsorcss/documents/constitution.md

 and plans for the semester/year.
 The Winter meeting will consist of feedback/review of the previous semester, as well as plans for the current semester.

-At least two weeks notice with agenda shall be given before a general meeting, stating the time, date and place of the meeting.
+At least two weeks notice with agenda shall be given before a general meeting, stating the time, date, and place of the meeting.
 Quorum for general meetings shall be twenty-one (21) members.

 #### Section 4 - Additional Requirements